bajrasushant/maitighar/README.md

 ## Acknowledgments

 - This project was developed as part of the 7th semester project for BSc.
-CSIT at Tribhuvan University, Institute of Science and Technology, by us the students studying in Prime College.
+CSIT at Tribhuvan University, Institute of Science and Technology, Prime College.
 - Special thanks to our project supervisors and the open-source community for their invaluable resources and support.

 ## Todos